 Permaculture designers have completed a 72-hour certification program.
-Although this program is intense, most designers continue with self-study, formal education, internships, and community projects to hone their knowledge before becoming a professional designer.
+Most designers continue to hone their knowledge and skills with self-study, formal education, internships, and community projects.

-Here are three reasons why a permaculture designer can help you bring your homestead vision to life:
+The following are three reasons why a permaculture designer can help you bring your homestead vision to life.

 Permaculture designers are trained to read the landscape and assess a property for its full, productive potential.
-An experienced designer will be able to notice opportunities to catch and store resources on the land, such as rainwater flows or fertility.
+They notice opportunities to catch and store resources on the land, such as rainwater flows or fertility.

 Additionally, each household has its own goals.
 Perhaps a large garden isn’t on your wish list, but a wildlife corridor, bird sanctuary, or backyard forest retreat is more your style.
 A permaculture designer can help with your vision.